-Pentagon Contractor Report Suggesting Cornavirus Came From Wuhan Lab Is ‘Provably False,’ Claims ‘Daily Beast’
+Pentagon Contractor Report Suggesting Coronavirus Came From Wuhan Lab Is Provably False, Claims ‘Daily Beast’

-A report from a Pentagon contractor claiming that the coronavirus had been originally been released from a laboratory in Wuhan, China, is “provably false,” a new report from The Daily Beast claims.
+A report from a Pentagon contractor claiming that the coronavirus had been originally released from a laboratory in Wuhan, China, is “provably false,” a new report from The Daily Beast claims.

 The report late on Sunday noted that the coronavirus report had been “circulating in U.S. military and intelligence circles and on Capitol Hill” and appeared to bolster claims from Donald Trump and others that the coronavirus may have originated in a lab at the Wuhan Institute of Virology, the city where the outbreak first took place.

-The 30-page report had been put together Multi-Agency Collaboration Environment (MACE), which is part of the Department of Defense contractor Sierra Nevada.
-The Daily Beast noted that is now being studied and scrutinized by a number of congressional committees, who are looking into the claim that evidence shows there was a “hazardous event” at the lab in October 2019.
+The 30-page report had been put together by the Multi-Agency Collaboration Environment (MACE), which is part of the Department of Defense contractor Sierra Nevada.
+The Daily Beast noted that it is now being studied and scrutinized by a number of congressional committees, who are looking into the claim that evidence shows there was a “hazardous event” at the lab in October 2019.

 The report cited social media postings, commercial satellite images, and cell phone location data to reach that conclusion, The Daily Beast noted.